luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 # Heatmap

 Data quality testing is essential early in the analysis.
 Remove poor data that suffers from anormality.
+Show expression values across individual samples. many R functions to do this:
+`aheartmap( )`
+`gplots::heatmap.2( )`
+`pheatmap::pheatmap( )`

-Construct a heatmap to explore the count matrix
+Construct a heatmap to explore the count matrix:
 ```r
 library(pheatmap)
 ### Heatmap of most significantly DE genes